Clock-Skew/BugXer0/README.md

 **Current release:** 0.1.1

-BugXer0 is a streamlined command-line tool for security researchers who triage newly disclosed CVEs or hunt for 0-days in open-source codebases.
+Command-line tool for security researchers who triage newly disclosed CVEs or hunt for 0-days in open-source codebases.
 It wraps the GitHub code search API to quickly scan repositories for vulnerable patterns.